Chukwuka1488/alx-low_level_programming/0x0E-structures_typedef/README.md

 ### C - Structures, typedef

+### Given this code:

+struct point {
+   int x;
+   int y;
+};
+struct point my_point = { 3, 7 };
+struct point *p = &my_point;

+To set the member y of my variable my_point to 98, I can do (select all valid answers):

+    p->y = 98;

+    (*p).y = 98;

+    p.y = 98;

+    my_point->y = 98;

+    my_point.y = 98;

+The other two options are not valid:

+    p.y = 98; is incorrect because p is a pointer, and the member access operator . is used with objects, not pointers.
+To access members through a pointer, you should use the arrow operator ->.

+    my_point->y = 98; is incorrect because my_point is not a pointer but a struct object.
+The arrow operator -> is used to access members through pointers, not with objects.
+In this case, you can directly access the member y using the dot operator ..

+### Those two codes do the same thing:

+typedef struct point point;
+struct point {
+   int    x;
+   int    y;
+};
+point p = {1, 2};

+typedef struct point point;
+struct point {
+   int    x;
+   int    y;
+};
+point p = { .y = 2, .x = 1 };

+    False: the members of the structures will not have the same values

+    False: the second does not compile

+    True = This is the answer

+Question #2

+You should write documentation for all the structures you create

+    As soon as I write my structure. = correct

+    I’ll do it 5 minutes before the deadline when I try Betty on my header file

+    True = correct

+Question #3

+The general syntax for a struct declaration in C is:

+struct tag_name {
+   type member1;
+   type member2;
+   /* declare as many members as desired, but the entire structure size must be known to the compiler. */ };

+    Maybe

+    False

+    True = This is the answer

 ##### Write a function that creates a new dog.

     Prototype: dog_t *new_dog(char *name, float age, char *owner);